miqdigital/terraform-aws-eks-cluster/README.md

 **Note** - Above architecture doesn't reflect all the components that are created by this template.
 However, it does give an idea about core infrastructure that will be created.

-- Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC) in Frankfurt region.
+- Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC) in a region of your choice.
 Feel free to change it, values are `variables.tf`.
-- Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones (eu-central-1a, eu-central-1b and eu-central-1c
+- Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones
 - Creates security groups required for cluster and worker nodes.
 - Creates recommened IAM service and EC2 roles required for EKS cluster.
 - Creates Internet & NAT Gateway required for public and private communications.